 Oversquare Engines

-Oversquare engines are also called as short stroke engines since their stroke length is smaller than the bore diameter.
+Oversquare engines are also called short-stroke engines since their stroke length is smaller than the bore diameter.

-Since the bore diameter is larger, the fuel intake will be far higher since the valves are designed larger as well.
-As a result, more fuel is burnt in each combustion cycle and hence, more power and acceleration is generated in each cycle of an oversquare engine.
+Since the bore diameter is larger, the fuel intake is far higher since the valves are designed larger as well.
+As a result, more fuel is burnt in each combustion cycle and hence, more power and acceleration are generated in each cycle.

 Comparison of Oversquare and Undersquare Engines

-Here is a brief comparison of oversquare and undersquare engines across different parameters – Reliability, Torque, Power and Acceleration.
+Here is a brief comparison of oversquare and undersquare engines across different parameters – Wear and tear, Torque, Power, and Acceleration.

 Parameters | Undersquare Engine | Oversquare Engine |